midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/If-you-are-not-prepared-to-Thomas-Sowell.md

 ---
-title: "If you are not prepared to use force"
+title: 'If you are not prepared to use force'
 ---

 ## "If you are not prepared to use force to defend civilization, then be prepared to accept barbarism."